 Here is the thing, if I typed “https://cybernaira.com” on the browser…it will display the content that was published on “http://wppressthemes.com”.
 I owned the two blogs so I can tell best which content belongs to what blog.

 If you look closely in the image above, I underline part of the last sentence to show how long we’ve been at this.
 Two months running and we haven’t come to a solution.

 At this point, I’m beginning to come to the conclusion that the technical department is not competent enough to get things right here.
 So I have to move on and leave everything in the past.

 But before I move on with this WhoGoHost review, here is the summary of the technical problems we couldn’t resolve:

-- I was unable to login to admin dashboard.
+- I was unable to login to the admin dashboard.

 - The login page can’t recognize my username, password, and email address.

-- I tried password reset but my email address not recognize.
+- I tried password reset but my email address not recognized.

 - If I gain access to the admin backend, all content and files not present.